heyjiawei/learnInPublic/server-side-application.md

 	- Does this application state refer to the component state?
 Or the redux state? or both?
 		- both
 	- does that mean that api calls won't work?
 		- depends on which lifecycle they are ran in.
-Because the actual rendering process needs to be deterministic, some data will be prefetched on the server - this means the application state will contain them when it starts rendering.
+Because the actual rendering process needs to be deterministic, some data will be prefetched on the server - this means the application state will contain them when it starts rendering. **This also means you should avoid stateful singletons** (Node.js server is a long-running process.
+When our code is required into the process, it will be evaluated once and stays in memory.
+This means if you create a singleton object, it will be shared between every incoming request)

 - For react, componentDidMount is not called on the server.
 If you are fetching data there, those apis will not be called.
 	- So you put your apis calls in componentWillMount?